Students in Puerto Rico Defend Their Right to Affordable Education

 In pushing back against the resulting austerity measures, students have been the most organized.
 Their shutdown included all 11 campuses of the University of Puerto Rico, and will likely result in a prolonged student strike, similar to the one in 2010.

 Whether the government will respond to their demands or continue to prioritize debt over people remains an open question.
 The citizens’ fate also lies with the U.S. Congress, which has the power to restructure Puerto Rico’s debt.

 As these policies are coming together in Washington, D.C., on the island, the students will continue to defend their right to an affordable education.
 They are hoping that the government will listen to their demands, and that Congress will act in a way that respects the autonomy of Puerto Rican residents—who, after all, are 3.5 million U.S. citizens and deserve to be treated with respect and dignity.

-Karina Claudio Betancourt is the project director for Open Society-U.S.’s Puerto Rico Project.
+Karina Claudio Betancourt is project director for Open Society’s Puerto Rico Project.